Author of several books published by the trade between 1979-2006.

 Many editors on the Web take a manuscript editing job, do the editing for a set fee, return the manuscript, and that's it.
 They do not encourage personal contact with the author beyond the initial email exchange, and the author may be lucky to get answers to questions they have about the editing they've received.
 And if they aren't happy with the editing job they've received . . . well, that's too bad.

-As one of my author clients, when your editing job is finished, you will become part of my Author's Network and may receive additional support from me in the form of an occasional email message from time to time.
-In some cases I may also post an Amazon review of your book, and/or give it a plug in one of my Brabec Bulletins.
-In return I will ask you to send me a few comments about your experience in working with me so I can add them to my page of satisfied clients and link to your book on Amazon.
+As one of my author clients, when your editing job is finished, you will become part of my Author's Network and may receive additional support from me in the form of an occasional informative email message from time to time.
+In some cases I may give your book a mention in one of my Brabec Bulletins.
+If you will send me a few comments about your experience in working with me, I will add them to my testimonials page of satisfied clients and link to your book on Amazon.

 Ready to work with me?
 Go back to my Book Manuscript Editing page and follow the instructions there to get started..